zopefoundation/zc.beforestorage/src/zc/beforestorage/README.txt

     >>> storage.close()

 This will continue to happen until we remove the file.
+The "before_from_file" path is stored on the storage itself, so applications that use it have access to it.

     >>> os.remove(storage.before_from_file)